Skip to content

 From tRPC to Elysia

 tRPC is a typesafe RPC framework for building APIs using TypeScript.
-It provides a way to create end-to-end type-safe APIs with type-safe contract between frontend and backend.
+It provides a way to create end-to-end type-safe APIs with a type-safe contract between frontend and backend.

 Elysia is an ergonomic web framework.
 Designed to be ergonomic and developer-friendly with a focus on sound type safety and performance.